pranaycv/Phoenix/README.md

 ## 🔥 Why Phoenix?

-Phoenix tackles the toughest challenges developers face when working with C++:
+Phoenix tackles the toughest challenges developers face when working with legacy C++ code base:

 1. **Understand legacy code faster** – make even decades-old codebases easier to read and maintain.
 2. **Keep your code secure** – all documentation is generated locally on your system, never leaving your machine.